What is Oolong Tea?

 Oxidation is a chemical change in the leaves that turns them from their fresh green color to a reddish brown color.
 A simple example of oxidation is when you cut an apple and expose it to air, it begins to turn brown.
 The same effect happens with tea leaves.
 Tea leaves contain natural enzymes that cause oxidation after the leaves are picked.

 In making Green Tea, the leaves are exposed to high temperatures soon after picking.
 This destroys the enzymes that cause oxidation, which prevents the leaves from being oxidized to any significant degree.
 In making Black Tea, the leaves are wilted and extensively rolled to expose the sap, allowing the leaves to become fully oxidized.
 Oolong Tea encompasses a broad spectrum of oxidation levels that range from roughly 10% to 85%.
 So some Oolong Tea types are very close to Green Tea, while others are similar to Black Tea.
 And guess what — there are almost endless variations in between!
 This is what makes the Oolong category so interesting and complex.
+Check out our blog post about how Oolong Tea is made.

 Origins of Oolong Tea